 ➤ Fresh, real ingredients: No sugary bottled mixes here!
 This spicy margarita recipe uses freshly squeezed juice from in-season grapefruit for gorgeous color and a sweet-tart taste that will brighten up even the dreariest winter day.
 You'll taste the difference that real ingredients make!

 ➤ A hint of spice & heat: Jalapeño slices are muddled to release their oils in these margs for a slightly spicy kick that pairs incredibly well with the juicy grapefruit.
-The salty & sweet chili powder rim gives this drink an extra flavor boost.
+The salty/sweet/chili powder-rimmed glass gives this drink an extra flavor boost.

 ➤ Easy batch cocktail: Need to serve a crowd?
 This recipe is easily doubled, tripled or more to make a round of margs for everyone!